 Prioritize key projects.
 The best way to evolve from a single project into a program with broad adoption is by selecting the right projects for automated testing.

 Develop a roadmap.
 Make sure your entire organization is aware of the TCOE’s capabilities.
 Develop a roadmap of work that can be addressed with the testing competency.
 As this stage you should be ready to prioritize and develop an organizational talent map.

 Measure results.
 Many companies fall short in measurement, analytics and metrics.
 Are you keeping track of defect rates and KPIs?
 Is your coverage of business processes increasing?

 Communicate your success.
 Nothing speeds adoption like success.
 Cost savings, efficiency gains, stories of on-time projects, faster innovation, and technology land mines identified and avoided are just a few of the benefits you can expect to achieve.
 A steady stream of successful projects will ramp up the momentum, recognition, and ultimately, adoption of the TCOE approach.

 Organizations that adopt the TCOE model typically realize these benefits:

 - Significant cost savings, sometimes in the millions of dollars annually when used alongside automated business process testing

 - Lower technology risk, less chance of business disruption with technology changes, and fewer defects in production

 - Shorter project timelines, fewer project delays, and faster deployment of innovation

-    - Higher staff job satisfaction through greater career path opportunities, elimination of highly repetitive tasks
+- Higher staff job satisfaction and greater talent retention through the elimination of highly repetitive tasks